‘RHOBH’ Star Kyle Richards Responds To Jenelle Evans’ Husband Killing Their Family Dog, Nugget

 Jason Aldean’s wife, Brittany Aldean, also reacted to the sad news about Evans’ pup and encouraged the reality star to do what was necessary to ensure the future safety of her family.

-Although Evans did acknowledge her animal’s death on her Instagram page, along with a photo of the deceased animal, she hasn’t said much about her husband.
+Although Evans did acknowledge her dog’s death on her Instagram page, along with a photo of the deceased animal, she hasn’t said much about her husband.
 Instead, as she seemingly remains dedicated to their marriage, she continues to face backlash from fans who believe she’s putting her kids’ and pets’ safety in jeopardy.

 Teen Mom 2 airs Mondays at 9 p.m. on MTV.
 Meanwhile, Richards’ show, The Real Housewives of Beverly Hills, airs Tuesdays at 9 p.m. on Bravo TV.